- Game Designer: Patti Harju

 Students connect the ordered pairs and read the number that is shown.
 This is the 4 digit combination.

 Rebus Puzzle -- Find the red Flower.
 Have paper flowers around the room.
 Hide the key near a red one.
-You may have more than one red flower.
+You may hide the key, or write on the flowers "Turn in for the Key" and each group will find a red flower, and turn it in to you when they are ready to unlock the box.

 Word Lock - SNARL

-Print the QR code and put it near the box with the URL.
-You may also choose to have the article up on a computer or iPad.
+Print the QR Code with the URL.
+You may want to include the image of the Wolf snarling as as additional clue.
+You may also choose to have the article up on a computer or iPad and not use the QR code.

 National Geographic Wolf - http://bit.ly/redWOLF